 When you generate a query, you sometimes know which reference will be present in a specific field that references multiple tables.
 In this case you can explicitly specify the required table in the query so that the implicit connection is established only with the specified table rather than all the tables referenced by this field.

-Example: Suppose the Recorder field of the accumulation register references two documents: PurchaseOrder and SalesOrder, and the WHERE statement narrows the selection to recorder values that reference PurchaseOrder:
+Example: Suppose the Recorder field of the accumulation register references two documents: PurchaseOrder and SalesOrder, and the WHERE statement narrow the selection to recorder values that reference PurchaseOrder:

 SELECT ItemsAccounting.Recorder.Number, ItemsAccounting.Count FROM AccumulationRegister.ItemsAccounting AS ItemsAccounting WHERE ItemsAccounting.Recorder REFS Document.PurchaseOrder